 The truth is that in today’s modern workforce, many business owners and HR professionals have decided to forgo the traditional PTO plans of separating sick days and vacation days and instead offer a general PTO bank for employees to use when they need time away from work, no matter the reason.

-Still, it’s important for you to know the difference between paid vacation and paid sick leave so you can make the decision on what kind of personal time plan works best for your business and your employees.
+Still, it’s important for you to know the difference between a paid vacation and paid sick leave so you can make the decision on what kind of personal time plan works best for your business and your employees.

-Vacation time vs. sick time
+3 key differences between vacation time vs. sick time

 Employees use Vacation PTO days for—you guessed it—vacations, whether it’s a family trip or just a day the employee wants to enjoy a little “me” time by relaxing or having some fun.